Board of Trustees Directory

 David Bailey is president of David Bailey Associates, a full-service public relations, government affairs, and lobbying firm located immediately adjacent to the state capital in Richmond, Virginia.
 He publishes a quarterly magazine, Virginia Capitol Connections, as well as a legislative directory.
 Additionally, he hosts a weekly TV show, “This Week in Richmond,” where he interviews state legislators and administrators.
 Over the years he has been appointed by Governors and the General Assembly to serve on a wide variety of boards and commissions.
 He has also pastored a number of Virginia Baptist churches.

-His service to his alma mater includes serving on the Board of Trustees since 2008 (which he currently chairs), including service on the Advancement Committee and chairing the Committee on Trustees.
+His service to his alma mater includes serving on the Board of Trustees since 2008, including service on the Advancement Committee and chairing the Committee on Trustees.
 He also chairs the Capturing the Imagination Campaign, is a member of the RAM Booster Club, and is a founding member of the RAM Football Booster Club.
 He has also served as president of the Bluefield College Alumni Association.
 He even taught American History during the 1966-67 academic year.

 David and his wife, Judith, reside in Richmond.
 They have two grown daughters, Kristen and Lisa.
 David enjoys photography, writing, entertaining, and playing with grandchildren in his free time.
 He is also known for performing as Mark Twain.

 M.S., Radford University